ecar33/Weatherwise/README.md

 Allow users to input their location (or any location of interest) to fetch weather data specific to that area.

 4. ### Weather Trends:
-Implement functionality to show short-term weather trends, like the forecast for the next few hours or days, based on user selection.
+Implement functionality to show short-term weather trends, like the forecast for today, tomorrow, or the next few days, based on user selection.

 5. ### Caching Mechanism:
 Implement a caching mechanism that temporarily stores recent weather data, reducing the frequency of API calls.